 A greater share of Indian WhatsApp users unsurprisingly live in urban centres rather than rurally.
 We saw a significant increase in urban users between 2017 and 2018, climbing from 20% to 38% of those surveyed by research institute Lokniti-CSDS.
-Interesting, though, we also saw a huge surge in rural Indian WhatsApp users, with usage more than doubling over the same period, to reach a level higher than that at which urban penetration had stood the preceding year.
+Interestingly, though, we also saw a huge surge in rural Indian WhatsApp users, with usage more than doubling over the same period, to reach a level higher than that at which urban penetration had stood the preceding year.

-Urban/rural WhatsApp users in India
+Urban/rural WhatsApp demographics in India

-Looking at it by social class, again we see WhatsApp usage has increased across the board.
+Looking at WhatsApp demographics by social class, again we see WhatsApp usage has increased across the board.
 While we see higher proportions of users among the wealthier echelons of Indian society, the most significant rise in usage came from those classed as ‘lower income’.
 Between 2017 and 2018, usage increased six-fold in this bracket.
 Middle class usage more than doubled in this time also.

 Indian WhatsApp user by social class

 By age, the story is relatively predictable, with younger WhatsApp demographics, where usage is higher, both seeing an increase of roughly two-thirds.
 While growth in percentage terms is in fact stronger for older demographics, they remain some way behind overall.